These Chocolate Brownie Cookies are soft and fudgy on the inside like a brownie and crisp on the outside like a cookie.

 Soft and fudgy chocolate cookies combine the delicious soft chewy center of a brownie with the crisp exterior of a cookie.
-The secret to why this recipe works, however, its all in the ingredients and preparation of the batter!
+The secret to why this recipe works, however, it's all in the ingredients and preparation of the batter!
 Here’s how it works:

 By beating both sugars and the eggs on medium-high speed for 6-7 minutes, it places air into the batter which forms the tops of the cookies.
-This beating creates textured tops to your cookies.
+This beating creates textured tops for your cookies.